Things you Need to Know about Birth Control Pills in Japan

-The pros and cons about birth control pills
+The pros and cons of birth control pills

 As a plus, it may also improve nervousness and mood swings.
-New research shows, most oral contraceptive users are feeling less anxious and depressed once they’re on the pill, and why’s that?
+New research shows most oral contraceptive users feel less anxious and depressed once they’re on the pill, and why’s that?

-Generally speaking, your hormone levels are altering all the time, and when estrogen levels reach its peak in the menstrual cycle, that’s when many women feel they are in their best condition, both physically and emotionally.
-On the other hand, decline in levels of these hormones could lead to distress and psychological ill-being.
+Generally speaking, your hormone levels are altering all the time, and when estrogen levels reach their peak in the menstrual cycle, that’s when many women feel they are in their best condition, both physically and emotionally.
+On the other hand, the decline in levels of these hormones could lead to distress and psychological ill-being.
 And what most birth control pills can do, is smooth this mountain-shaped hormonal cycle into an even line.
-Eventually, say goodbye to the emotionally you.
+Eventually, say goodbye to the emotional you.

 Birth control pills and the skin

-Testosterone is the hormone that, stimulates your skin to produce sebum.
-As we probably know, excess oils on our face could, then clogged pores, and the next thing you know is breakouts.
+Testosterone is the hormone that stimulates your skin to produce sebum.
+As we probably know, excess oils on our face could then clog pores, and the next thing you know is breakouts.
 So, in theory, if you could somehow drop your testosterone level, you could control the acne from forming.
-But after all, its pure science, not magic.
+But after all, it’s pure science, not magic.
 So it might take up to 90 days to see the final result.
-And even though the pill will help reduce acne, this doesn’t mean you’re free from daily skincare routine and remove your make-up every evening.
+And even though the pill will help reduce acne, this doesn’t mean you’re free from your daily skincare routine and remove your make-up every evening.

 Pills in Japan

-Sixty years have passed, entering the 21st century, large gaps in access remain, driven by politics, poverty, or cultural concerns.
-For instance, Japan, one of the largest and most developed economies in the world.
-It surprised me that the first birth control pill was introduced to Japanese 40 years after it became a daily routine for most western women.
-In fact, Japan was the only U.N. member to not approve oral contraceptives to be an over-the-counter medicine while other countries did, and this delay has had a knock-on effect on the pill’s popularity to this day.
-And since the pill in Japan remain to be a prescription medicine, it can’t be advertised openly, which is why isn’t hard to imagine Japanese people’s understanding of pill remains low.
+Sixty years have passed, and entering the 21st century, significant gaps in access remain, driven by politics, poverty, or cultural concerns.
+For instance, Japan is one of the largest and most developed economies in the world.
+It surprised me that the first birth control pill was introduced to the Japanese 40 years after it became a daily routine for most western women.
+In fact, Japan was the only U.N. member not to approve oral contraceptives to be an over-the-counter medicine while other countries did, and this delay has had a knock-on effect on the pill’s popularity to this day.
+And since the pill in Japan remains to be prescription medicine, it can’t be advertised openly, which is why it isn’t hard to imagine Japanese people’s understanding of pills remains low.

 Only recently, the national diet had heated debates over whether the pill should remain restricted in Japan by prescription.
-For now, access to oral contraceptives in Japan requires a doctor’s prescription and the average cost is around 2-3000 yen per pill, which is an unacceptable price for many.
-However, we could expect to see some changes taken place pretty soon, perhaps as fast as next year.
-According to the Asahi Shimbun, many Japanese are urging their government to ease rule on the sale of birth control pills, give people the right to buy the pill without any doctor’s prescription.
-The Suga cabinet is leaning towards making this possible and had actually put the contraceptive bill forward.
-If this act does pass the legislative process, would be considered a great leap forward and bring Japan in line with other 100 plus developed countries.
+For now, access to oral contraceptives in Japan requires a doctor’s prescription, and the average cost is around 2-3000 yen per pill, which is an unacceptable price for many.
+However, we could expect to see some changes take place pretty soon, perhaps as fast as next year.
+According to the Asahi Shimbun, many Japanese are urging their government to ease the rule on the sale of birth control pills and give people the right to buy the pill without any doctor’s prescription.
+The Suga cabinet is leaning towards making this possible and has actually put the contraceptive bill forward.
+If this activity does pass the legislative process, it would be considered a great leap forward and bring Japan in line with other 100-plus developed countries.

 What brands of pills are available?

 In reality, a wide variety of birth control pills are available in Japan.
-From monophasic ones (Contain equal amounts of the hormones for the entire cycle) to multiphasic pills ( Alter the ratio of progestin to estrogen during the whole 21-day cycle).
+From monophasic ones (Containing equal amounts of the hormones for the entire cycle) to multiphasic pills (Altering the ratio of progestin to estrogen during the whole 21-day cycle).
 The most popular monophasic pills are Marvelon (マーベロン) and Ortho M-21 (オーソ M-21).
-Triquilar (トリキュラー), Ange (アンジュ) and Ortho 777 (オーソ 777) will be your handful options when it’s multi-phasic pills you’re looking for.
+Triquilar (トリキュラー), Ange (アンジュ), and Ortho 777 (オーソ 777) will be your handful of options when it’s multi-phasic pills you’re looking for.

-I’m sure you can tell by now, your choices are pretty much limited.
-That’s why, if I may make a suggestion, I would argue the most useful way is to bring your prescription from your country with you, and showing that to one of your ob-gyn here in Japan.
-At the very least, they should be able to get the close enough match to what your body is used to.
+I’m sure you can tell by now your choices are pretty much limited.
+That’s why, if I made a suggestion, I would argue the most helpful way is to bring your prescription from your country with you and show that to one of your ob-gynes here in Japan.
+At the very least, they should be able to get a close enough match to what your body is used to.

 Over 60 years in the making, many of the choices of birth control are made possible.
-But there is never a “one-type-fits-all” option, to find the one that works best for you, start look for a trustworthy ob-gyn clinic and be sure to ask whatever questions that are bothering you.
+But there is never a “one-type-fits-all” option, to find the one that works best for you, start looking for a trustworthy ob-gyn clinic and be sure to ask whatever questions are bothering you.